barqaab-sohail/hrms_complete/README.md

 Run following commands one by one:
 1.  git clone https://github.com/barqaab-sohail/hrms_complete.git hrms
 2.  composer update
-3.  create database in the name of "hrms" OR any other name but change database name in .env file
+3.  create database in the name of "hr" OR any other name but change database name in .env file
 4.  composer dupm-autoload
 5.  php artisan migrate
 6.  php artisan db:seed --class=DatabaseSeeder